DC electric field driven discretization of single-particle excitation spectra in a Mott insulator

-Figure~\ref{fig:spectra}(a) depicts $A (k,\omega)$ in the absence of an electric field.
-In the half-filled case, the energy gap opens due to on-site interaction $U$, resulting in the UHB and LHB appearing around $\omega = \pm U/2$.
-The black dashed lines in Fig.~\ref{fig:spectra}(a) represent the holon and doublon branches, analytically solved using the Bethe ansatz \cite{Lieb1968PRL, Essler2005}.
-The DOS is also presented in Fig.~\ref{fig:spectra}(b).
-Reflecting the one-dimensionality of this system, spectral peaks emerge at the band edges.
-Calculations of $A (k,\omega)$ for a Hubbard model using iTEBD can also be found in previous studies \cite{Murakami2021PRB, Ejima2021SPP}.

-Here, we introduce a dc electric field into this system.
-Figure~\ref{fig:spectra}(c) depicts $\tilde{A} (k,\omega)$ for $E_0 = 0.1$.
-We observe that dispersions with a new striped pattern appear in the region surrounded by the holon and doublon branches.
-The period of these stripes is not equal to $E_0$, suggesting that they cannot be attributed to the Wannier-Stark effect.
-A similar striped pattern also appears in the spectra of noninteracting systems (see the Supplemental Material \cite{SM}).
-Since the holon and doublon can be regarded as free quasiparticles, it seems reasonable to infer that the origin of these stripes is the same as in noninteracting systems. $\tilde{A} (k,\omega)$ under a stronger electric field ($E_0 = 0.2$) is presented in Fig.~\ref{fig:spectra}(e).
-The period of the stripe becomes larger with increasing the electric-field strength.
-Additionally, it is observed that the spectra become discretized with the period of $E_0$ due to the Wannier-Stark effect.

-We notice that $\tilde{A} (k,\omega)$ becomes negative in certain regions when an electric field is applied.
-Given the fact that $\tilde{A} (k,\omega)$ represents the probability distribution, negative values are theoretically prohibited, implying that the results using Eq.~\eqref{eq:shifted-momentum} are not fully appropriate.
+Using $A(k,\omega, t) = -2 \, \mathrm{Im} \, G^{\text{R}} (k,\omega, t)$, the DOS is obtained as $ N (\omega, t) = \frac{1}{2\pi} \int^{\pi}_{-\pi} A (k,\omega, t) \dl{k}. $ For the remainder of this discussion, we omit the explicit time dependence of the DOS, as we focus on a steady state.